sh3lk/mx/website/blog/deployers.md

 address on which the component should listen.
 Our simple deployer always returns `"localhost:0"`.

-After a weavelet receives an address from `GetListenerAddress`, it creates a network listener on the address and invokes the `ExportListener` method with the concrete address that it's listening on.
-For example, after a weavelet receives `"localhost:0"` from our `GetListenerAddress` implementation, it listens on `"localhost:0"`.
-This results in a dialable address, say `"127.0.0.1:35879"`, which the weavelet then reports to the `ExportListener` handler.
+After a mxn receives an address from `GetListenerAddress`, it creates a network listener on the address and invokes the `ExportListener` method with the concrete address that it's listening on.
+For example, after a mxn receives `"localhost:0"` from our `GetListenerAddress` implementation, it listens on `"localhost:0"`.
+This results in a dialable address, say `"127.0.0.1:35879"`, which the mxn then reports to the `ExportListener` handler.
 Our simple deployer merely prints out this address for users to contact directly.

 ```go